openresty/replace-filter-nginx-module/README.markdown

 The following regex options are supported:

 * `g`
-: for global search and substituion
+: for global search and substituion (default off)
 * `i`
-: for case-insensitive matching
+: for case-insensitive matching (default off)

 Multiple options can be combined in a single string argument, for example: